RandallBowman/Challenges/Module 1 Challenge/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  1. The month of May would be the best time to launch a campain.
+  2. December is a month that would not be recommended.
+Campains started in December tend to fail.
 - What can you conclude about the Outcomes based on Goals?
+  Campains that had goals of less than $1,000 tend to be successful.
+However, $1,000 may not be enough funding for the event.
+Therefore, goals of $35,000 to $45,000 might be considered.
 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?